When an upset customer describes a problem, which action should be avoided?

 Scale 4 – Psychopathic Deviate (Pd)

-Over a total of 50 questions that make up this section, candidates are questioned about issues that relate to social maladjustment, rebelliousness and antisocial behaviour.
+In this tests there are more than 50 questions that make up this section.
+In this situation, questions are about issues that relate to social maladjustment, rebelliousness, and antisocial behavior.
 Candidates will be asked about issues they may have with family or authority figures.

 Scale 5 – Masculinity/Femininity (Mf)